10 major mountain ranges in India | subranges | destinations

 1. The Himalayas

 The Himalayas are the tallest mountains in the world.
-This majestic range was formed when the Indian tectonic plate collided with the Eurasian plate 40-50 million years ago.
-They are also the youngest major mountain ranges on Earth.
-Some studies have confirmed that the range is still growing by a few centimeters every year.
+This majestic range was formed when the Indian tectonic plate collided with the Eurasian plate around 40-50 million years ago.
+They are also the youngest major mountain range on Earth.
+Some studies have confirmed that the range is still growing by a few millimeters each year.

 ADVERTISEMENT